-I grew up in a time when AIDS, or SIDA as it’s known outside of North America, was just discovered, and since not much was known about it, much was speculated, and feared.
-A quick Wikipedia read and I learned that “AIDS was first recognized by the Centers for Disease Control and Prevention (CDC) in 1981.”
+I grew up in a time when AIDS, or SIDA as it’s known outside of North America, was just discovered, and since not much was known about it, a lot was speculated, and feared.
+A quick Wikipedia scan and I learned that “AIDS was first recognized by the Centers for Disease Control and Prevention (CDC) in 1981.”
 The recognition of this disease is exactly as old as I am.

-I don’t remember much from my formal education about AIDS, other than that you can’t get it if you don’t have sex with someone who’s HIV-positive.
-Okay.
-Got it.
-Check.
-Plus, I am not a homosexual man.
+I don’t remember think I learned anything about AIDS in school, other than that you can’t get it if you don’t have sex with someone who’s HIV-positive.
 So I went on living in ignorance of how this virus affects my fellow human beings.

 A few days ago, this segment on NPR caught my attention: Love Isn’t All You Need: 3 Relationship Building Reads (they might as well have called it, Nikki Chau Sucker Alert).